javaee/javamail/README.md

 ## August 29, 2018 - JavaMail 1.6.2 Final Release ##

-The 1.6.2 release contains bug fixes and enhancements, including the following significant change:
+The 1.6.2 release contains bug fixes and enhancements, including the following significant changes:

-- Define Java 9 module name - java.mail
+- Support loading protocol providers using ServiceLoader
+- http proxy support should support authenticating to the proxy server

 Note that the JavaMail project will be moving to the Eclipse Foundation as part of the